zyonzarhaf/book_notes/functional_programming/grokking_simplicity.md

 ```

 In summary, the reduce function not only allows us to literally reduce a given dataset but also helps in constructing more complex data structures.
-The last code example demonstrates a common functional programming technique where operations are represented as data—an array containing the operation name and its corresponding argument (the cart item).
+The last code example demonstrates a common functional programming technique where operations are represented in a data structure — an array containing the operation name and its corresponding argument (the cart item).

 ## Functional Tools for Nested Data